 Where a decision is needed, for example to issue an EHC plan or change provision, SEND Officers collate the information and submit this for decision to the SEND Advisory Panel.
 This is a multi-professional panel of practitioners who meet to provide professional guidance on matters relating to SEND Advisory Panel plans based on the evidence submitted to the SEND Advisory Panel; the Local Authority (LA) are responsible for all decisions.
 Sometimes a decision may be deferred pending additional information or clarification that is needed, in this situation the SEND Officer will explain the situation to the family, obtain what is needed and resubmit the case to the Panel.

 SEND Officers are not able to make decisions.
-The SEND Advisory Panel will make recommendations on decisions but ultimately the decision is the responsibility of the LA.
+The SEND Advisory Panel will make recommendations on decisions but ultimately the decision is the responsibility of the Local Authority.

 Hosting and arranging the annual review meeting is delegated to the education setting and the SEND Officer will not need to attend all reviews.
 However, those who know the child/young person best and involved with them day to day will carry out the review meeting.
 The SEND Officer will complete the review process for the LA, see below.
 This will be recorded on the review documents and sent to the SEND Officer.
 This is in line with the legal framework that allows the LA to delegate these responsibilities.
 However, there are times when there is a role for the SEND Officer at the review meeting and they will attend these, this will include where there is a transition review for a phase transfer or if there are any concerns raised about the provision in the EHCP or education placement.